oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPytorch_Interactive_Chat_Quantization/README.md

    python IntelPytorch_Interactive_Chat_Quantization.py < input.txt
    ```

-### Run the `Interactive chat based on DialoGPT model using Intel® Extension for PyTorch* Quantization` Sample on Intel® DevCloud
+### Run the `Interactive chat based on DialoGPT model using Intel® Extension for PyTorch (IPEX) Quantization` Sample on Intel® DevCloud

 1. If you do not already have an account, request an Intel® DevCloud account at [*Create an Intel® DevCloud Account*](https://intelsoftwaresites.secure.force.com/DevCloud/oneapi).
 2. On a Linux* system, open a terminal.